bertdeblock/gember/README.md

 // An object:
 export default defineConfig({});

-// A function that returns an object: export default defineConfig(() => ({}));
+// A sync function that returns an object: export default defineConfig(() => ({}));

 // An async function that returns an object: